-O’Hagan & Newman (eds) The Economy of Ireland: National and Sectoral Policy Issues (12th edition; Gill and Macmillan, Dublin August 2014) will be the primary textbook.
+O’Hagan & O'Toole (eds) The Economy of Ireland (13th edition; Palgrave, Dublin, August 2017) will be the primary textbook.
 The following books will provide useful background (but not essential) reading:

 - Le Grand, J., Propper C. and S. Smith, The Economics of Social Problems, 4th Edition, palgrave macmillan, 2008.